ButThouMust/otogirisou-en-beta/README.md

   - Some graphics do have Japanese text but were kept as-is because the novel text explains them fine.
 - Option to let the player enable or disable honorifics.
   - Normally, I would leave them out, but there is an interesting argument for keeping them in.
-  - Nami uses a different one for you on each playthrough, i.e. she may start with san but can switch to kun, chan, etc.
+  - The original Japanese game has a "game mechanic" of sorts, where Nami uses a different honorific for you on each playthrough.
-  - Technically, you can classify the dynamic honorifics as a "game mechanic" of sorts.
+  - For example, she may start with san but can switch to kun, chan, etc.

 # Submitting issues

-For general suggestions or any issues like bad formatting of game text, please create an issue in this repository, *with a screenshot* of where you found the issue.
+For general suggestions or any issues like bad formatting of game text, please contact me *with a screenshot* of where you found the issue.
+You can create an issue here, reply to the [RHDN forum post](https://www.romhacking.net/forum/index.php?topic=38663.0) I made for this project, or join the [RHDN Discord](https://discord.gg/uAufcgz) and contact me there.

 Issues in order from most severe to least concern (current priorities in *italics*; list will be added to as needed):
 - Game crash or softlock